When the world went remote amidst a global pandemic, Salesloft saw record highs in sales email volume across the Salesloft platform.

 When Less Is More

-In two quarters during 2019, we examined the email habits of 30,000 sales reps.
+We examined the email habits of 30,000 sales reps.
 The graph below shows the relationship between how many contacts reps added to cadences at a time and how many total email replies they received during that period.

 We found that the number of replies a rep received increased as they increased the number of new contacts added to cadences, but only up to a point.
-After that mark, we observed not only diminished returns, but NEGATIVE returns, plus more work for the seller.
+After that mark, we noticed not only diminished returns, but NEGATIVE returns, plus more work for the seller.

 For instance, if a rep adds 100 contacts to a cadence each day, they need to execute about 500 actions a day!
 Not only is that a lot of work, it isn’t necessary.
 When reps add people to cadences in batches larger than 120, we expect them to receive fewer email replies than if they had added only 20 people.